 When you figure out what a particular vehicle means in your dream, make sure to keep a record of it somewhere, for future reference!

 And most importantly – don’t give up!
 It takes time to learn your own personal dream language.

-Have fun dreaming!
+Have fun dreaming about vehicles!

 There are lots more potential meanings of other vehicles at Joshua Media Ministries – you can find the list here: Vehicles – Dream Dictionary.